Session Management

 • Has an open sub-connection

 Each active session occupies one active slot.
-By default, the number of the active slots per cluster is limited to 100.
+The number of active slots per cluster is limited to 100 by default.
 When transitioning from an inactive to an active session, the session may wait for an active slot to become available.
-In such a case, the status QUEUED will be displayed for all the waiting sessions in the STATUS column of EXA_ALL_SESSIONS table.
-All sessions waiting for an active slot are served in a FIFO manner.
+The status QUEUED will in this case be displayed for all the waiting sessions in the STATUS column of EXA_ALL_SESSIONS table.

 Reaching the active session limit is not necessarily a cause for concern.
 Additional sessions are queued until an active slot is available and are then executed.

-In addition to the 100 active slots available globally, 100 active but blocked session slots are available for sessions that are waiting for another session.
-Typically these are sessions waiting for commit and have the status "Waiting for session" in the ACTIVITY column of the EXA_ALL_SESSIONS table.
-If the number of the blocked sessions exceeds the active but blocked session slots count, then the remaining free active slots are used for them.
+In addition to the 100 active slots available globally, there are active but blocked session slots available for sessions that are waiting for another session.
+Typically these are sessions waiting for commit and have the status Waiting for session in the ACTIVITY column of the EXA_ALL_SESSIONS table.
+The active but blocked session slots are limited by the heap memory and the limit of about 1000 slots for the sum of active slots and active but blocked session slots.

 Idle sessions